-When you’re trying to conquer unpaid debts sent to collections, two of the biggest obstacles you face are coming up with enough money to pay off the debt and negotiating a payment plan or settlement you can afford.
-Once you’ve accomplished these tasks, you may still be wondering how you pay collections to a debt collection agency.
+When you’re trying to conquer unpaid debts sent to collections, you’ll likely face some obstacles.
+Two of the most common are coming up with enough money to pay off the debt and negotiating a payment plan or settlement you can afford.
+Once you’ve accomplished these tasks, you may still be wondering how to pay collections to a debt collection agency.
 Find out how to pay collections below.

 1. Verify the Debt

 Do not make any payments or acknowledge ownership of the debt without first making sure you owe the debt and that it’s still within the statute of limitations for your state.
 In many states, if you make a payment or acknowledge a debt, the clock on the statute of limitations will restart.
 Once past the statute of limitations, collectors cannot successfully sue you for the debt, but you do still owe the debt and they can still call to collect it.

 You have the right to verify the debt to ensure you are not the victim of a debt collection scam.
 In addition to requesting a written validation notice from the collector, verify with your state attorney general’s office or the Better Business Bureau that the collection agency is legitimate.
 If you suspect that you are being contacted by a scammer, you can submit a complaint with the Federal Trade Commission.

 2. Know Your Rights

 The Fair Debt Collection Practices Act (FDCPA) provides protection for consumers.
 Many states also have their own laws in additional to federal protections afforded by the FDCPA.

 - Collectors must provide a written notice explaining the debt—including the amount, the name of the original creditor, and your right to dispute the debt—within five days of contacting you the first time.

 - Collectors cannot lie to you, harass you, or threaten you.
 They can’t threaten to take action they cannot legally take or intend to take.